-To teach students [1] advanced reasoning skills as applied to their own research project, [2] a selection of the classic and contemporary philosophical theories associated with a topic selected in conjunction with a supervisor; [3] the analysis and evaluation of contemporary debates regarding this topic, as well as the impact and appropriation of those debates; [4]
+To teach students [1] advanced reasoning skills as applied to their own research project, [2] a selection of the classic and contemporary philosophical theories associated with a topic selected in conjunction with a supervisor; [3] the analysis and evaluation of contemporary debates regarding this topic, as well as the impact and appropriation of those debates; [4] advanced comparative and evaluative skills, [5] to think and argue independently with respect to the central issues of this topic.

-- demonstrate state-of-the-art philosophical research skills; - write a philosophical essay that complies with peer-review standards; - analyse and evaluate contemporary theories in the field of their chosen topic; - cooperate with a supervisor; - present their results at a departmental seminar.
+- demonstrate state-of-the-art philosophical research skills; - write a philosophical essay that complies with peer-review standards; - analyse and evaluate contemporary theories in the field of their chosen topic; - cooperate with a supervisor; - · present their results at a departmental seminar.